Talking dog. 188 million views as of July 23, 2017.

 Marine Corp inspirational video – the few, the proud, the Marines.
 I don’t know why, but I love this recruiting ad.
 It makes me wish I had been a Marine.

 Hope for Paws rescues Miley.
 This video always brings a tear to my eye.
+25 million views as of June 13, 2019.

 Hope for Paws rescues Fiona.
 More tears.